Norway in the Eurovision Song Contest 2016: Final

 Ten songs competed during the final on 27 February 2016.
 The winner was selected over two rounds of public televoting.
 In the first round, the top four entries were selected to proceed to the second round, the Gold Final.
 In the Gold Final, the results of the public televote were revealed by Norway's five regions and led to the victory of "Icebreaker" performed by Agnete with 166,728 votes.
 In addition to the performances of the competing entries, the interval acts featured performances of several past Norwegian Eurovision entries: Kate Gulbrandsen performed the 1987 entry "Mitt liv", Mørland and Debrah Scarlett performed the 2015 entry "A Monster Like Me", host Silya Nymoen covered Nora Brockstedt's 1960 entry "Voi Voi" and Åse Kleveland performed the 1966 entry "Intet er nytt under solen".
 Also, 2004 Norwegian entrant Knut Anders Sørum and Reidun Sæther covered Jahn Teigen and Anita Skorgan's 1982 Eurovision entry "Adieu", Teigen's 1978 Eurovision entry "Mil etter mil" and Teigen's 1989 Melodi Grand Prix entry "Optimist", while Teigen himself performed his 1976 Melodi Grand Prix entry "Voodoo".

 Preparation

 In late March 2016, Agnete filmed a music video for "Icebreaker" on the sea ice in Varangerbotn and at the Sorrisniva Igloo Hotel in Alta.
 The video, which was directed by Elle Marja Eira and produced by Davás Film, was released to the public on 22 April.

 Promotion

 Agnete announced in mid-March 2016 that she planned to complete a 13 nation promo tour ahead of the Eurovision Song Contest, which included stops in Sweden, Denmark, Finland, the Netherlands, United Kingdom, Russia, Hungary, Germany, Spain, Romania, Poland, Greece and France.
-The promo tour was to be sponsored by the municipality where Agnete comes from, Nesseby, which agreed to fund her campaign with NOK 75,000.
+The promo tour was to be sponsored by the municipality where Agnete comes from, Nesseby Municipality, which agreed to fund her campaign with NOK 75,000.
 However, Agnete contracted a viral infection prior to the start of her promotional tour and ended up cancelling all appearance dates in the interest of recovering in time for the Eurovision Song Contest.